pSpaces/Programming-with-Spaces/tutorial-distributed-programming.md

-# 3. Distributed Programmiong with Tuple Spaces
+# 3. Distributed Programming with Tuple Spaces

 This chapter provides a gentle introduction to distributed computing using pSpaces.
-In the [previous chapter](tutorial-concurrent-programming.md) we explain how spaces can be used to support concurrent programming, where several processes on the same machine communicate and cooperate using one or several shared tuple spaces.
+In the [previous chapter](tutorial-concurrent-programming.md) we explained how spaces can be used to support concurrent programming, where several processes on the same machine communicate and cooperate using one or several shared tuple spaces.
 In distributed systems, processes and data repositories are spread among several devices possibly far away from each other.
 This chapter explains how to make spaces accessible from remote applications.

 ## 3.1 Space URIs